BenTade/beta_tender/README.md

 - One of the following OCR modules:
   - document_ocr
   - ocr_image
-- Entity Share module (for content synchronization features)

 ## Installation

 1. Place this module in your Drupal installation's `modules/custom` directory
-2. Install the required dependencies (Entity Share module)
-3. Install one of the OCR modules (document_ocr or ocr_image)
+2. Install one of the OCR modules (document_ocr or ocr_image)
-4. Enable the Beta Tender module: `drush en beta_tender`
+3. Enable the Beta Tender module: `drush en beta_tender`
-5. Configure the OCR backend at `/admin/config/beta_tender`
+4. Configure the OCR backend at `/admin/config/beta_tender`

 ## Configuration